-1. In a relentless effort to expand its product base and profit from the sale of infringing computer-based recommendation technologies, IBM has undertaken to copy the technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering.

-2. Mr. Robinson is a mathematician and inventor of computer-based recommendation engine technologies that enable the recommending of products and/or content based on novel algorithms that calculate the preferences based on the similarity and dissimilarity of users of a website.
+- 1. In a relentless effort to expand its product base and profit from the sale of infringing computer-based recommendation technologies, SAP has undertaken to copy the technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering. - 2.
+Mr. Robinson is a mathematician and inventor of computer-based recommendation engine technologies that enable the recommending of products and/or content based on novel algorithms that calculate the preferences based on the similarity and dissimilarity of users of a website. - 3.
 Mr. Robinson studied mathematics at Bard College and New York University's Courant Institute of Mathematical Sciences.
-Mr. Robinson is the recipient of the National Science Foundation - SBIR award.
+Mr. Robinson is the recipient of the National Science Foundation SBIR award.

 4. Mr. Robinson is a named inventor of over 20 United States Patents.
-Mr. Robinson's patents have been acquired by Defendant IBM, 1 Google, Inc. ("Google"),2 Amazon.com, Inc. ("Amazon"),3 and Intel Corporation ("Intel").
+International Business Machines Corporation ("IBM"), 1 Google, Inc. ("Google"), 2 Amazon.com, Inc. ("Amazon"), 3 and Intel Corporation ("Intel") have acquired Mr. Robinson's patents.